Pierce Press Authors

 Oleg Veretskiy

-Oleg Veretskiy had just published the first novel in his magical realism trilogy, “The Wandering Mists: A Fairy Tale,” when Russia launched its full-scale invasion of Ukraine on February, 24 2022, terrorizing ordinary civilians going about their daily lives.
+Oleg Veretskiy had just published the first novel in his epic fantasy trilogy, Tales of the Wandering Mists: A Ukrainian Fairy Tale, when Russia launched its full-scale invasion of Ukraine on February, 24 2022, terrorizing ordinary civilians going about their daily lives.

-Urged on by readers, Oleg has continued writing as much as possible, even while joining the volunteer movement to provide support to Ukrainian civilians, orphaned animals, and brave defenders on the front lines.
-All proceeds from this first book in the trilogy after production costs go to Oleg.
-To support Oleg’s “NAFO Odesa Squad” you can contribute via PayPal, Monobank, and other platforms.
+Urged on by readers, Oleg continued writing as much as possible, even while joining the volunteer movement to provide support to Ukrainian civilians, orphaned animals, and brave defenders on the front lines.
+In December 2023, he enlisted in the Ukrainian military, serving in a special intelligence unit.

 Manoj Gautam speaking to a group.